suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # [fit] Transform a problem

-    Take a problem in an area we don't know how to solve and turning into one that we do!
+    Take a problem in an area we don't know how to solve and turn it into one that we do!

 ---

 [.autoscale: true]

-# [fit] Here comes a simple to state problem.
+# [fit] Here is a simple to state problem.

 # [fit] See if you can solve it (no computer usage)